 The Group is exposed to various risks across its business operations and recognises the importance of effectively identifying and managing those risks so that informed decisions on risk issues can be made.
-The Board has a long established Audit and Risk Committee, which operates under a Board approved written Charter.
+The Board has a long-established Audit and Risk Committee, which operates under a Board approved written Charter.
 The Charter sets out the Committee's various responsibilities, including:

-- assessing the adequacy of the internal risk control system; - · receiving reports from management of any actual or suspected fraud, theft or other breach of internal controls; and - assessing and recommending to the Board for adoption the scope, cover and cost of professional insurance.
+- assessing the adequacy of the internal risk control system; - · receiving reports from management of any actual or suspected fraud, theft or other breach of internal controls; and - reviewing the insurance programme.